Giving part of the meadow the Chelsea Chop

 There are many reasons we start hay making early.

-It allows us to spread hay making out over a longer season.
-We can then get enough hay in by cutting little but often over the whole summer.
+• It allows us to spread hay making out over a longer season.
+We can get enough hay in by cutting little but often over the whole summer.

 The Chelsea Chop

 One other interesting and potentially beneficial effect of cutting part of a meadow early is that it prolongs the flowering season of the meadow as a whole.
-The effect is particularly pronounced when cutting at this time of year, a technique known to gardeners as the Chelsea Chop.
+The effect is particularly pronounced when cutting in May, a technique known to gardeners as the Chelsea Chop.

 Royal Horticultural Society (RHS)